 Aromatherapy stress relief blends are often general remedies, Valerie Wormword provides more specific aromatherapy for anxiety recipes in her book, The Fragrant Mind.

 Add six to ten drops of your favorite essential oil anxiety blend to warm water to soothe away the stresses of the day.
 The warm water also invites your muscles and mind to relax.

 To supercharge the health effects of your bath, mix your essential oils into dead sea salts containing relaxing magnesium chloride and other minerals.
 Sip a up of calming herbal tea while you release your worries and strain.

 As part of a holistic approach, aromatherapy for anxiety provides pleasurable and effective help.
 However, do not rely on essential oils alone to ease more than mild anxious feelings.
 If you suffer from severe anxiety, you may have a medical condition.
 Please consult your health provider for assistance.

-For an excellent source of quality essential oils and accessories, visit Mountain Rose Herbs by clicking on the image below.
+For an excellent source of quality essential oils and accessories, visit Mountain Rose Herbs or other reputable supplier.